angular/angular-ja/adev-ja/src/content/guide/testing/migrating-to-vitest.en.md

 ## `zone.js` based helpers are not supported

-The zone.js patches are not applied when running tests with Vitest, there for you won't be able use functions like `fakeAsync`, `flush` or `waitForAsync`.
+The zone.js patches are not applied when running tests with Vitest, therefore you won't be able to use functions like `fakeAsync`, `flush` or `waitForAsync`.
 To migrate to Vitest you will also need to migrate your tests to native async and Vitest fake timers.
 See [an example here](/guide/testing/components-scenarios#async-test-with-a-vitest-fake-timers) for fake timers usages with Vitest.

 ## Bug reports